jimrthy/waldo-jimrthy/README.md

 I wrote this in python 3.6.
 I think it should work fine in older versions, but that hasn't been tested.

+I just realized that the test images I've used all had the same color depth.

 ### Setup

 Run `pip install -r requirements.txt`